 1. a Project defaults on the terms of the loan; or

-2. except with respect to loans granted under the FCF 5 Legislation, a Project has Gross Cash Receipts for a fiscal year exceeding Gross Cash Expenditures by 105% or more, in which event within 45 days after the end of each Project's fiscal year, the owner shall supply DHCD or the Financial Intermediary with the necessary financial statements needed to determine the amount of payment necessary for the period.
+2. except with respect to loans granted under the FCF 5 Legislation or FCF 6 Legislation, a Project has Gross Cash Receipts for a fiscal year exceeding Gross Cash Expenditures by 105% or more, in which event within 45 days after the end of each Project's fiscal year, the owner shall supply DHCD or the Financial Intermediary with the necessary financial statements needed to determine the amount of payment necessary for the period.
 All amounts paid pursuant to 760 CMR 19.04(2)(e) shall be applied first to the payment of interest and costs, and then to principal.

 (f) Land Use Restriction.
 The Developer/owner of the Project shall execute and record at the appropriate Registry of Deeds or Registry District of the Land Court a Land Use Restriction.
 The Land Use Restriction shall only be released: